For Tuyet, Katrina, KaSandra, and Luc

 “You’re impossible Roode!”

-“Spare me Whitey, I don’t have any clout with the Coroner’s office so I doubt I can access to her remains.
-And even if I can I doubt the condition of them will support what you’re asking me to do.”
+“Spare me Whitey, I don’t have any clout with the Coroner’s office so I doubt if I will have access to her remains.
+And even if I can swing it, I really doubt the condition of her remains will support what you’re asking me to do.”

 “You’re a Professor, just give it the old college try.
 I have faith in your talents.”